Georgi Gerov

 4. Continuous Monitoring and Risk Management

-End-to-end quality requires risk-based oversight.
-The updated ICH Q9(R1) reinforces the need for systematic identification, prioritization, and mitigation of risks that could impact patient safety and data integrity.
-Regulators are moving toward risk-based inspections and expect companies to demonstrate proactive monitoring using Key Performance Indicators (KPI), Key Risk Indicators (KRI), and trend analytics.
+The updated ICH Q9(R1) reinforces the need for systematic identification, prioritization, and mitigation of risks.
+Regulators expect companies to demonstrate proactive monitoring using KPIs, KRIs, and trend analytics.

 5. External Service Provider(s) and Partner Oversight

-With the global reliance on various external service providers (CRO, CMO, technology providers, etc.), third-party oversight is a regulatory expectation, not an option.
-Sponsors must perform documented due diligence, routine audits, and performance monitoring to ensure external partners operate to the same GxP and QMS standards.
+Third-party oversight is a regulatory expectation, not an option.
+Sponsors must perform documented due diligence, routine audits, and performance monitoring.
 Failures at vendor level are increasingly treated as sponsor accountability gaps.

-Perhaps the most critical element is a culture of quality.
 Regulators now look beyond procedures and systems — they assess organizational culture.
-The FDA's Case for Quality and the EMA's reflections on Quality Culture highlight the importance of embedding accountability, empowerment, and continuous readiness.
 Inspection readiness is not an event; it is a mindset and daily practice that sustains compliance and builds patient trust.

 Final Thoughts